Courses Overview

 Course Goals

-- Distinguish between the McKenzie syndromes (derangement, dysfunction, postural) and other spinal conditions and provide appropriate management regimens for each of the McKenzie syndromes.
+- Distinguish between the MDT classifications, and provide appropriate management regimes for each of the classifications.

-- Identify when the application of external forces is required for the resolution of symptoms using McKenzie’s concept of progression of forces.
+- Identify when the application of clinician forces are required for the resolution of symptoms using MDT’s “progression of forces” concept.

-- Assist patients to design and apply the therapeutic processes to achieve management goals.
+- Assist patients to design and apply the therapeutic processes required to achieve the patient’s goals.

 Total Course time: 7 hours online, 21 hours live course